GaneshKurcheti/Linkyshy/README.md

 # Linkyshy
-Linkyshy is a simple url shortener that offers more  features
+Linkyshy is a simple url shortener that offers more  features than just shortening the url.